zakaluka/blog/aoc/d5-md5.md

     |> Array.map (fun elt -> System.BitConverter.ToUInt32(elt, 0))
   let m' = List.fold (md5round msg) m [0..63]
   {a=m.a+m'.a; b=m.b+m'.b; c=m.c+m'.c; d=m.d+m'.d}

+val md5plus : m:MD5 -> bs:byte [] -> MD5
 ```

 `md5plus` expects the caller to pass in the initial value for the fold and the message that must be processed.

-`md5round`operates on a message (that will not change for a single 512-bit chunk), an MD5 value, and an index.
+`md5round` operates on a message (that will not change for a single 512-bit chunk), an MD5 value, and an index.
 Those are the values that `md5plus` is using for the `fold`.

 At the end, `md5plus` passes back an updated MD5 hash which incorporates the changes derived from processing the given 512-bit chunk.

-### Step 5: Process the entire message and derive a single MD5 hash
+## Step 5: Process the entire message and derive a single MD5 hash

 The last step is to bring together all the individual pieces into a single algorithm that can: